eNMS-automation/eNMS/docs/source/visualization/geographical_view.md

 ## 3D Visualization

-When the 3D rendering option is set, additional icons appear in the upper right corner of the Geographic View panel.
+When the 3D rendering option is set, additional icons appear in the upper right corner of the Geographical View panel.
 These control how the network data is displayed.

 ![Secondary Controls](../_static/visualization/controls_2.png)